Ays-s/MissionToMars/README.md

 - select the project folder

 ### Run application
-To run the application with intelliJ IDE u have to modify one option in the configuation settings.
+To run the application with intelliJ IDE you have to modify one option in the configuation settings.
 - Select 'ihmMain' as configuration
 - click 'Edit confiuration'
 - Modifye the VM options :